red-panda-productions/IPC-Lib/DOCUMENTATION.md

 ## Server side

 ```
-  ServerSocketAsync server;           // creates the server on localhost
+  ServerSocket server;           // creates the server on localhost
   server.ConnectAsync();              // asynchronously wait on a client connection
   server.AwaitClientConnection();     // wait untill a client is connected
   server.SendData("Hello Client",12); // sends data to the client